 The Boyd School of Law offers attorneys and other professionals the opportunity to take, on a non-degree basis, upper-level elective law courses (numbered 600 or above) that would be of assistance to them in the performance of their occupational responsibilities.
 Non-degree students may take courses in which space is available after all J.D. students have had an opportunity to enroll.
-In addition, the instructor must approve the enrollment of a non-degree student in his/her course.
+In addition, the instructor must approve the enrollment of a non-degree student in the course.

 Non-degree students who are enrolled in a UNLV post-baccalaureate program may take the course for a letter grade and apply the credits toward the post-baccalaureate program with the written permission of their program chair.
 These students must then participate fully in the course (i.e., do assignments, take examinations).

-Non-degree students NOT enrolled in a UNLV post-baccalaureate program must take the course as an audit.
+Non-degree students not enrolled in a UNLV post-baccalaureate program must take the course as an audit.
 These students do not take examinations or receive a grade in the course and do not receive academic credit toward a degree.

 All non-degree students must have earned a bachelor’s degree from a four-year college or university.
 All non-degree students may take no more than two courses in any academic year.
 All non-degree students may not apply any course work taken on a non-degree basis to a law degree should they be admitted to a law degree program in the future.
 No more than a total of six courses may be taken under non-degree status.